-- a.
-The contracting authority's needs cannot be fulfilled, without adapting easily available solutions; - b.
-The goods or services include the adoption of innovative solutions;
+a) The contracting authority's needs cannot be fulfilled, without adapting easily available solutions; b) The goods or services include the adoption of innovative solutions;

-- c.
-It is not objectively possible for the contract award to occur without any previous negotiation due to the contract's specific nature, complexity, legal or financial assemble or risk; and - d.
-It is not objectively possible to precisely define, in a detailed manner, the technical solution to be implemented by referring to a certain rule or standard.
+c) It is not objectively possible for the contract award to occur without any previous negotiation due to the contract's specific nature, complexity, legal or financial assemble or risk; d) It is not objectively possible to precisely define, in a detailed manner, the technical solution to be implemented by referring to a certain rule or standard; and e) In a previous public tender, or limited tender with prequalification, all tenders have been excluded, based on certain grounds set forth in the law.

 The competitive dialogue is aimed for the tenders on which the contracting authority is not able to specify a definitive and concrete solution for the contract and launches a tender to which bidders submit solutions.
 The contracting authorities may also adopt a partnership for innovation when they intend to carry out research activities and the development of innovative goods, services or works, irrespective of their nature and areas of activity, according to their subsequent acquisition, provided that they correspond to the levels of performance and prices previously agreed between it and the participants in the partnership (Article 30 of the PCC).